thanasdinaku/legal.albpetrol/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
-Email system: Use console logging for email notifications with it.system@albpetrol.al branding.
-Do not attempt SMTP connections or ask for credentials.
-All notifications should be clearly logged to console for monitoring.
+Email system: Use existing Replit SendGrid integration with SENDGRID_API_KEY for actual email delivery from it.system@albpetrol.al.
+Fall back to console logging if SendGrid is not available.

 # System Architecture